tenzir/.github/coding-style.md

   accordingly.
 Includes separated by preprocessor directives need to be sorted manually.

   Within each section, the order should be alphabetical.
-VAST includes should always be in double quotes and relative to the source directory, whereas system-wide includes in angle brackets.
+Tenzir includes should always be in double quotes and relative to the source directory, whereas system-wide includes in angle brackets.
 See below for an example on how to structure includes in unit tests.